vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

    Please only be sure that the environment is correct for both, the master script and the tasks.
-More information on this topic is presented in the section :ref:`Passing the execution environment to QCG Pilot Job tasks`.
+More information on this topic is presented in the section :ref:`Passing the execution environment to QCG-PilotJob tasks`.

 .. note::  It is worth noting that the workflow can be started in a common way on both local computer and cluster.
 In case of the batch execution on